Freedom89/Allstate_kaggle/index.md

 ***

-###My objective for publishing this post is to:
+### Therefore, my objective for publishing this post is to:

 1. Share about my experience, learnings!
 2. Document my code!
-3. Encourage fledging data scientists (to be) to start!
+3. Encourage fledging data scientists to-be to start!

 ***